serokell/blog-posts/typescript-for-haskellers/article.md

 ```

 Nevertheless, you can easily see problems here.
-Const and readonly only block the reference change, but make nothing about values.
+Const and readonly only block the reference change, but do nothing about values.
 With `const a = [1, 2, 3]` or `readonly x: number[]` you still will be able to change the content of array.

 Let's introduce more cases and how you can deal with them in TypeScript.

 The first one is `Readonly` type.
-With it you can mark all properties as `readonly`.
+With it, you can mark all properties as `readonly`.

 ```typescript
 type A = {
   x: number;